 3. Start a local part-time course

 Courses can range from cake decorating to improving your Maths and English.
-College is not only for school leavers and they have lots of courses to chose from.
-Depending on your circumstances, you could qualify for free funding and it is easy to work around your current commitments.
+College is not only for school leavers and they have lots of courses to choose from.
+You could qualify for free funding and it is easy to work around your current commitments.
 Also, you do not need any qualifications because there are courses for all levels.
-Go have a look on your local college’s website and download their prospectus.
+Check out your local college’s website and download their prospectus.
 This is a great way to make friends who share the same interests as you.

 4. Join a walking group